-No-one can give a proper analysis of the precise changes that Brexit might impose on the retail sector but we can identify key areas to watch and, in a few cases, avenues for planning even if there is no immediate impact.
+Only time will tell exactly what impact Brexit will have on the retail sector but we can identify key areas to keep an eye on and, in a few cases, avenues for planning.

 Brexit has increased the need for careful planning to ensure the right balance is reached between obsessive legal compliance and a sensible risk assessment approach.

 - Freedom of movement has been at the heart of the Brexit negotiations and will, of course, be a critical component of the outcome.
 For more information about immigration controls and how to prepare for Brexit please see our Immigration webpage.

 - With the increasing challenges of immigration, retaining and attracting the best talent will mean being more innovative as to how you incentivise, support and promote your staff.